 That is why we put in the efforts we do to make our Honey Pearl Pekoe.
 Enjoyable wholesomeness in a traditional honest package, because there is no shortcut to quality.

-There are other products that are spared with extracts and other chemicals for flowery scents, as those in fancy looking teashops in Paris or Milan.
+There are other products that are sprayed with extracts and other chemicals for flowery scents, as those in fancy looking teashops in Paris or Milan.
+Some are sprinkled with jasmine petals that may have been the leftover of scenting.
 Their poor quality is not worth my mentioning really.